makma/fingerprintjs.com/content/blog/6-types-of-ecommerce-fraud-and-how-to-prevent-them-from-compromising-your-online-store.md

 Online merchants can implement these [account takeover prevention](https://fingerprintjs.com/account-takeover/) methods to protect their customers’ accounts:

 * Associate multiple login attempts from bot networks and block additional attempts from visitors deemed suspicious
-* Use accurate visitor identification and require additional authentication from new/untrusted visitors before granting access
+* Use accurate visitor identification methods and require additional authentication from new/untrusted visitors before granting access

 By protecting users against account takeover fraud, you can ensure that customers have an  optimal experience as well as prevent chargebacks and penalties/fines from impacting your bottom line.